 The purchase failure notice should be presented to an ISA provider within 12 months of issue.

 If the government bonus has already been transferred, your solicitor or conveyancer will need to return the bonus to the Scheme Administrator before providing you with a purchase failure notification.

-ISAs have an annual limit this tax year (6 April 2017 – 5 April 2018) of £20,000 for new contributions, and you can’t pay more than this limit into any combination of permitted ISAs within the same tax year.
-The annual limit for the tax year 6 April 2018 - 5 April 2019 will continue to be £20,000.
+ISAs have an annual limit this tax year (6 April 2019 – 5 April 2020) of £20,000 for new contributions, and you can’t pay more than this limit into any combination of permitted ISAs within the same tax year.

 The Help to Buy: ISA allowance is lower than the overall ISA allowance.
 If you want to reach the full ISA limit in a tax year, you'll have to invest any other new contributions into a stock and shares ISA and/or a lifetime ISA and/or an innovative finance ISA.

 If you are planning to buy your first home with someone else who is also a first time buyer, you can both open a Help to Buy: ISA and both claim government bonuses of up to £3,000.

 Participation in the Help to Buy: ISA Scheme is subject to the scheme rules which can be found at www.helptobuy.gov.uk/isa